 - Restricted Stock Units (RSUs): RSUs represent a company’s promise to give shares or cash equivalent to the value of its shares at a future date.
-Unlike stock options, RSUs have inherent value upon vesting, ensuring that the executive receives something enhancing the retention value to the executive.
+Unlike stock options, RSUs have inherent value upon vesting, ensuring that the executive receives something tangible, strengthening the retention value of the award.
+For private companies anticipating a future liquidity event, RSUs may also serve as a bridge between current performance and long-term enterprise value creation.

-- Phantom Stock: Phantom stock is designed to mimic actual equity ownership, and can look and feel like a stock option or RSU, however it is designed to settle in cash upon vesting.
+- Phantom Stock: Phantom stock is designed to mimic actual equity ownership, and can look and feel like a stock option or RSU; however it is designed to settle in cash upon vesting.
 Phantom stock is frequently used in private company environments as it can make recipients feel like owners without diluting the company’s shareholders.
+Many privately held organizations favor phantom equity as part of their employee compensation strategy because it supports alignment without triggering immediate governance or cap table complexity.

 Common vesting provisions: